-3.2.2 Energy Carriers/Types of Gas
+4.2.2 Energy Carriers/Types of Gas

 Beyond the location of consumption, we need to consider the composition of gases consumed in individual states.
-The physical composition of a gas has an impact on what the gas can be used for, and which GOs a consumer would expect to be cancelled accordingly.
+The physical composition of a gas affects its potential uses and influences, which GOs a consumer would expect to be cancelled accordingly.
 Depending on the distribution channel, consumers count on a specific composition of the gas they acquire.

 The way Energy Carriers and/or types of gas are defined in the applicable standards for Guarantees of Origin, here provides guidance.
-EECS® Fact Sheet 22 Type of Gas19 holds a categorisation of gases that can be used here.
+EECS® Fact Sheet 22 Type of Gas21 holds a categorisation of gases that can be used here.
 The same categorisation of gases is included in the current draft of the EN16325 GO Standard, under the term Energy Carrier.
 It comes down to the following categories of gases: